-The committee will be comprised of one (1) faculty member from each academic department for a total of three (3), three (3) administrative members selected by the President, one (1) staff representative selected by the President, and one (1) student representative recommended by the Student Assembly.
-It will be co-chaired by the Dean of Faculty and the Chief Information, Strategy, and Innovation Officer.
+The committee will be comprised of one (1) faculty member from each academic department for a total of three (3), three (3) administrative members selected by the President, one (1) staff representative selected by the President, and one (1) non-voting student representative recommended by the Student Assembly.
+It will be co-chaired by the Chief Academic Officer and the Chief Information, Strategy, and Innovation Officer.
 The committee reports to the President’s Council.

 - (1) Purpose and Scope

 Academic freedom is the freedom to discuss in the classroom matters deemed relevant to the business of a given class.
 It should be recalled that intellectual inquiry, which sometimes results in disagreements or controversy, is essential both to the pursuit of knowledge, and to production of valuable work.

 Additionally, faculty members are entitled to their political rights, and to all the prerogatives of United States citizens.

 However, faculty members should endeavor not to introduce into classroom teaching controversial material without bearing on material relating to their courses and/or disciplines, or unrelated to fostering intellectual awareness and/or critical thinking in their students.
 They should recall they belong to a learned profession associated with exercise of reasoned and reasonable discourse, and expression of informed opinion.
 Therefore, they should at all times strive to be accurate in their representations, and to show respect for the opinions of others.